xiangjunn/tp/docs/UserGuide.md

 * Names of contacts are always shown.
 * If you do not provide any optional _prefixes_ are provided, e.g `clist`, all available details of each contact will be shown.
-* If you provide optional prefixes, it will only show the names and the fields corresponding to specified _prefixes_ for each contact.
+* If you provide optional _prefixes_, it will only show the names and the fields corresponding to specified _prefixes_ for each contact.
-* You can provide more than one optional prefix.
+* You can provide more than one optional _prefix_.
 * You can specify the optional _prefix_ **in any order**. e.g. both `clist e/ p/` and `clist p/ e/` will show only the names, email addresses and phone numbers of each contact.
 * _Fields_ of a contact that have no value will not appear e.g. if a contact does not have a zoom link, typing `clist z/` will not display the zoom link of this contact.